Welcome to the Market!

 - Saturdays from 5 a.m. to 3 p.m. year-round.

-- The Market is open some additional days and hours before and after holidays, and for special events
+- The Market is open an additional 50 days annually for free admission, City-sponsored special events

-The Public Market is located in the northeast quadrant of Rochester, at 280 North Union St., approximately three blocks north of East Main Street.
+The Public Market is located in the northeast quadrant of the City of Rochester, at 280 North Union St., zip code 14609, approximately three blocks north of East Main Street.
 View a map View a layout of the Market

-The Market Token Program provides $1 and $5 tokens to those with food stamp benefits.
+The Market Token Program provides $1 and $5 tokens to those with SNAP (Supplemental Nutrition Assistance Program) benefits.
 These tokens can be used to buy fresh produce and products at over 100 vendor stands throughout the Market.
+Learn more

 Vendor Applications and Instructions